PhiliPdB/SwipeableDrawer/README.md

 ```

 # Setup
-First create a SwipeableDrawer element with your navigation in it on your website.
-Something like:
+First create a SwipeableDrawer element with your navigation in it on your webpage.
+Something like this:
 ```html
 <swipeable-drawer>
 	<!-- Free to choose content -->